emosheeep/vite-plugin-lib-inject-css/packages/vite-plugin-lib-inject-css/README.md

   }
 }
 ```

+## About `preserveModules`

+Anytime when you attempt using this option, there in common may  has more efficient ways to meet you.
+For example, **you can turn every file into an entry point, like suggested in the Rollup [docs](https://rollupjs.org/configuration-options/#input)**:

+> If you want to convert a set of files to another format while maintaining the file structure and export signatures, the recommended way—instead of using `output.preserveModules` that may tree-shake exports as well as emit virtual files created by plugins—is to turn every file into an entry point.
+You can do so dynamically e.g. via the `glob` package:

 ## Why do additional empty imports turn up in entry chunks?

 When using **multiple** chunks, imports of dependencies of entry chunks will be added as empty imports to the entry chunks themselves.
 This is rollup's default behavior **in order for javascript engine performance optimizations**, you can turn it off via `output.hoistTransitiveImports: false`.